Can barefoot shoes cause back pain? A deep dive into minimalist footwear

 The impact of heel striking

-Most people who wear traditional running shoes are "heel strikers."
+Most people who wear traditional running shoes are “heel strikers.”
 The thick padding absorbs the force of the heel hitting the pavement.
 In barefoot shoes, that padding is gone.
 If you continue to strike the ground with your heel while wearing minimalist footwear, the impact forces are transmitted directly to the joints.
-This repetitive jarring can lead to inflammation in the lower back, causing dull aches or sharp pains after a long walk.
+This repetitive jarring can lead to inflammation in the lower back, causing dull aches or sharp pain after long walks.

 Calf tightness and the kinetic chain

-There is a direct link between the tension in your lower limbs and the health of your spine.
+There is a direct link between tension in your lower limbs and the health of your spine.
 Because minimalist shoes require the Achilles tendon and calf muscles to stretch further than they are used to, they often become tight and overworked.
 Tight calves pull on the hamstrings, which in turn pull on the pelvis.
-This "posterior pelvic tilt" flattens or overextends the natural curve of the spine, leading to significant discomfort.
-So, when asking can barefoot shoes cause back pain, it is often more accurate to ask if your current flexibility is sufficient for the shift.
+This “posterior pelvic tilt” flattens or overextends the natural curve of the spine, leading to significant discomfort.
+So when asking can barefoot shoes cause back pain, it is often more accurate to ask whether your current mobility is sufficient for the transition.

 Re-learning how to walk: A guide to safe transition